Jawwad-Fida/Predicting-Irregular-Sleeping-Patterns-From-Tweets/README.md

 ## Data Collection
-We used Twitter to collect 924 user tweets from certain nations or continents, such as the United States, the United Kingdom, Canada, Australia, New Zealand, Bangladesh, and some countries in Africa.
+We used X(Twitter) to collect 924 user tweets from certain nations or continents, such as the United States, the United Kingdom, Canada, Australia, New Zealand, Bangladesh, and some countries in Africa.
 We looked at the times when their tweets were tweeted.
 We used random sampling on the user based on their tweeting time and word choices and labeled their file with "Irregular Sleeping Pattern Yes" and "Irregular Sleeping Pattern No" labels.
 For Irregular Sleeping Pattern Yes, a time interval of 1 am to 5 am.
 For Regular Sleeping Pattern users, we randomly selected users who did not tweet at night, in the time range from 1 am to 5 am.

 ## Filtering tweets based on time